Wealthy Theatre

-Wealthy Theatre is a historic movie theatre and performance center in Grand Rapids, Michigan.
+Wealthy Theatre is an American movie theatre and performance center in Grand Rapids, Michigan.
 It is currently operated by the Grand Rapids Community Media Center, a non-profit corporation.
 Wealthy Theatre is a mixed-use facility, capable of hosting live music, film, theatre and dance.

 History

 Vaudeville to films

 Wealthy Theatre was constructed in 1911 for vaudeville and live theater, and later became a neighborhood movie house.
 The original name of the venue was the Pastime Vaudette.
 Due to the decline in popularity of vaudeville, the Pastime closed its doors before the end of the decade, becoming a warehouse for the Michigan Aircraft Company during World War I.

 The Theatre was renamed Wealthy Theatre (the Wealthy Street theatre) in the 1920s after being purchased by Oscar and Lillian Varneau and resumed operation as a movie house.